nuez/nuez.github.io/content/contact.md

 +++
 title = "Hire me"
-displaytitle = "Or just say hi." subtitle = ""
+subtitle = "Or just say hi."
-menu  = "main"
 url = "contact/"
-hide = "true"
+menu = "nav"
-weight = 6
+weight = 99
 +++

 Use the form below or an email to <a href="mailto://teun@nuezweb.com">teun@nuezweb.com</a> to enquire about my rates and availability.
 Please include as much relevant information as possible about budget, scope, starting dates and deadlines.